 Buying a leasehold property?
 There are other typical disbursements which may be payable to the freeholder or management company on completion of the transaction.
 The cost of these disbursements are known once the transaction is underway.

 Notice fee (per notice): £50.00 to £150.00 Deed of Covenant fee: £150.00 to £250.00 Certificate of Compliance: £150.00 to £250.00

 How long will my house purchase take?

-The precise stages involved in the purchase of a residential property vary according to the circumstances.
-However, below is an indication of key stages in a typical purchase transaction:
+It’s important to remember that the precise stages involved in the purchase of a residential property may vary according to the circumstances.
+However, below is an indication of the key stages in a typical purchase transaction:

 - Take your instructions and give you initial advice

 - Receive and advise on contract documents